 It is possible that your tankless water heater is not heating water fast enough because the tap isn’t fully turned on, which means only a trickle of water is running through it.
 After all, some tankless water heater designs do not ignite without a full flow.
 The heating element only kicks in when you turn the tap all the way up.
 Turn the tap on partially, and you’re likely to get the cold water treatment.

 Unlike conventional water heaters with storage tanks, tankless water heaters do not store liters upon liters of water to keep your hot water needs properly satisfied for some time.
 While a tankless water heater can provide a few liters of hot water at all times, it can only deliver such at a time.
 So don’t be surprised to get cold water every now and then when everyone in the household is taking a shower, doing the dishes and laundry at the same time.

 It is a fact that the water in any “downstream” supply line is not heated even when you turn the tankless water heater on.
 That is probably why the initial flow of water is almost always cold before the heating kicks in and heats the rest of the flowing water.

-When you have a traditional water heater with storage and the power source of the heater—whether gas or electric—is out, you can expect to have continuous hot water, as litres of it are held in reserve.
+When you have a traditional water heater with storage and the power source of the heater—whether gas or electric—is out, you can expect to have continuous hot water, as liters of it are held in reserve.
 Tankless water heaters, on the other hand, obviously will not work as long as the power is out, and that means cold water only until utility services are restored.

 Tankless water heaters have pros and cons, just like conventional storage water heaters.
 So if you’re thinking about buying a new water heater for your home, you would do well to make comparisons to make an informed decision on which type of water heater to go for.